Luke Saville: 2016: Loss of form in singles

 Saville lost in round one of qualifying for the 2016 Apia International Sydney and 2016 Australian Open.
 In February, Saville made the semi-final of the 2016 Launceston Tennis International before heading to Asia where he played in a number of Challenger tournaments, with limited success.
 In May, Saville lost in round 1 of qualifying for the 2016 French Open.
 In June, Saville made the quarter final of the Surbiton Challenger before qualifying for the 2016 Wimbledon Championships for the third year in a row Saville finished the year with a ranking of world number 266.

-2017: Continued struggles in singles, Resurgence in doubles and top 150 debut
+2017: Resurgence in doubles and top 150 debut

 After a disappointing 2016 campaign, Saville admitted that the pressure of expectations had gotten to him in the past, but was "finding his mojo" again after reuniting with former coach Des Tyson.
 Despite his hopes, 2017 was a disaster year for Saville, who posted just nine main draw singles wins on the Challenger and Futures circuit and failed to make it past the second round at any tournament.
 Saville also failed to feature in a grand slam main draw since 2012.
 As a result, Saville's ranking plummeted to World No. 521 in singles to close out the year, his worst year-end ranking since 2011.

 Despite having an unsuccessful year in singles, Saville managed to make seven Challenger doubles finals in 2017, winning once.
 He finished the season ranked World No. 130 in doubles.